How To Make a Call Sheet

 It’s key for aspiring Assistant Directors to know their way around the enigmatic call sheet.
 So, we’ll break it down for you as we list off the most important features.
 And in case you’re in a rush and need a call sheet now, we got your back!
 You can find the link to creating a call sheet here.

-TOP OF PAGE INFORMATION
+TOP OF CALL SHEET INFORMATION

 The top of the page will include who and what your project is — meaning title of the project and the production company.
 You want to make it known what the project is and what company is producing it.